RangerDigital/takagi/README.md

 **You are more than welcome to help me improve Takagi!**

 Just fork this project from the `master` branch and submit a Pull Request (PR).
-If you are modifying backend you should also run `pytest` functional tests inside `backend/tests` directory.
+It's probably a good idea to run all the tests beforehand.

 <br>